astrosonnen/strong_lensing_tools/papers/slacs_debiased_2/README.md

 `parent_sample.fits`: .fits file with data of the parent sample.
 `inference.hdf5`: chain of samples from the posterior probability distribution of the full model.
 `slonly_inference.hdf5`: chain of samples from the posterior probability distribution of the lens-only model, with **no** selection function correction.
-`pp_samples.hdf5`: posterior predicted samples from the full model.
+`short_pp_samples.hdf5`: posterior predicted samples from the full model. `short` means that only 1000 samples are provided, but longer chains can be generated with the scripts provided.

 `scripts/`: The Python scripts used for the experiments carried out in the paper.